Geneva Junior Music Competition

 Competition schedule

-Gala Concert in Victoria Hall Geneva: 22 April 2024
+Gala Concert in Victoria Hall Geneva: the date will be announced soon

 Rules

-I. Geneva Junior Music Competition is open to pianists, violinists and cellists of all nationalities and countries, the participants compete in categories based on the age.
+I. Geneva Junior Music Competition is open to pianists, violinists, cellists and chamber music groups of all nationalities and countries, the participants compete in categories based on the age.
 The competition takes place entirely over the Internet.
-Application deadline: 20th of November 2023
+Application deadline: 15th of November 2025

 II.
 The Competition will be held in two rounds.
 Only one video should be submitted for both rounds and represent the candidate's performance.
 The First round winning videos will be judged in Final round by the Main Jury members.
 All Jury decisions are final, the prizes will be awarded based on the submitted recordings.

 III.
 Free choice from the baroque, classical, romantic or contemporary periods.
-For VIRTUOSO category, recording must include at least two pieces of different style.
+For VIRTUOSO category, the recording must include at least two pieces: one virtuoso piece and at least one other work from the baroque, classical, romantic or contemporary periods.

 For all categories, playing by heart is not mandatory.